arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![S3 Buckets](assets/s3_bucket_complete.png)

-## Creating CloudFormation Stack
+## CloudFormation Stack

+### Preparing CloudFormation Stack

-To create the CloudFormation stack, navigate to the AWS CloudFormation service and select Create stack.
+The CloudFormation stack will be deployed via a template after the stack has been created with required parameters.
+To begin, navigate to the AWS CloudFormation service and select **Create stack**.
 This process involves specifying a template source.

 ![Stack Creation (1)](assets/cloud_stack_create_1.png)